Documentation#

 }

 All examples are executed during the documentation build process to ensure that they are working correctly.
 Therefore, it is important to keep an eye on the execution time of your example.
-We will only accept examples that run in a reasonable time frame (ideally within a few seconds).
+We can only accept examples that run in a reasonable time (ideally within a few seconds).

 If you are adding a new feature or method that is based on scientific literature, please make sure to include the corresponding references as a bibtex entry in the acoular/docs/source/literature/literature.bib file.
 Details on the bibtex format can be found here.